shenyaojin/CNN/README.md

 # Convolutional Neural Network (numpy)
-The Python implementation of the Convolutional Neural Network(CNN) uses numpy.
+The Python implementation of CNN for recognition of face.
 Acknowledgement: 贝亚子零号.

 # Code structure